swcurran/indy-hipe/text/peer-relationship-protocol/README.md

 [TODO: should "sha256" be a merkle root instead?]

+> **Stephen**: Is there a well-known standard (comparable to sha256) for the definition of a merkle root?
+> I don't think it makes it "more verified" to have a merkle root, so I'm not sure of what the benefit would be.
+> If more tamper detection is necessary, maybe put the sha256 of the previous version into the doc and make a chain of doc versions?

 This `join_us` message is known to be a response because of the use of [message threading]( https://github.com/hyperledger/indy-hipe/blob/7bd05ee7191d5175dd6606bb5851980076b310aa/text/message-threading/README.md).
 However, even without `@thread`, this is implicitly a reply of sorts, because it acknowledges